hoxfon/react-native-twilio-programmable-voice/README.md

     </application>
 ```

+Firebase Messaging 19.0.+ is imported by this module, so there is no need to import it in your app.

 Previously, in order to launch the app when receiving a call, the flow was:

 1. the module would launch the app